ovstop — stop NNM managed processes

 request, follow the instructions in

-(UNIX operating
+$NNM_LRF/ov* (UNIX operating

 system) or

-(Windows operating systems).install_dir
+(Windows operating systems).install_dir\lrf\ov*

-Unlike ovstart
+Unlike ovstart,

-if it is not already running.
+ovstop will not start ovspmd if it is not already running.

-from information in Local Registration Files (see lrf(4)).
+The managed processes are configured by ovaddobj from information in Local Registration Files (see lrf(4)).
 A

 managed process is named by the first field in the LRF describing

-uses dependency information from the LRF.
+it.
+Like ovstart, ovstop uses dependency information from the LRF.
 If other

-managed processes depend on a managed process that is stopped, ovspmd
+managed processes depend on a managed process that is stopped, ovspmd notes their dependency and terminates all appropriate

 managed processes in reverse LRF dependency order.

-must be run by the
+ovstop must be run by the

 Windows administrator or UNIX superuser.

-process is configured with a Stop Command
+If an OVs_DAEMON process is configured with a Stop Command in its LRF entry, ovstop runs the command (see lrf(4)).

 This feature is used to stop processes that are no longer in contact

-is provided and configured by the developer
+with ovspmd.
+The Stop Command is provided and configured by the developer

 of the process, if appropriate.